4. Registration and fees

 Part-time (credit)

 If you are in part-time studies, you are permitted to register in credit courses provided seats are available and you meet program and course requirements.
-Typically, international students are not permitted to be registered part-time due to IRCC regulations until their last term.
+Typically, international students are not permitted to be registered part-time due to IRCC regulations until their last term of study.
 Contact the Segal International Centre for more information.

 Requisites